Religion in Armenia: Freedom of religion

-Traditional Armenian religions
+Christianity

 Armenian Apostolic Church

 According to tradition, Christianity was first introduced to this area by the apostles Bartholomew and Thaddeus in the 1st century AD.
-Armenia became the first country to establish Christianity as its state religion when, in an event traditionally dated to 301 AD, St. Gregory the Illuminator convinced Tiridates III, the king of Armenia, to convert to Christianity.
-Before this, the dominant religion was Armenian paganism, under the theological influence of Zoroastrianism.
+Armenia became the first country to establish Christianity as its state religion when, in an event traditionally dated to AD 301, St. Gregory the Illuminator convinced Tiridates III, the king of Armenia, to convert to Christianity.
+Before this, the dominant religion was Armenian paganism.